 To claim workers’ comp benefits, you will have to present evidence that your accident occurred at work.
 This evidence can include pictures of the accident scene, eyewitness statements, time reports showing you were on the clock, maintenance reports showing equipment was not properly maintained, and documentation from your doctor.

 How Long Do Workers’ Comp Benefits Last in Harrisonburg, VA?

 In most cases, you can receive workers’ comp benefits for as long as you need them.
 In Virginia, the maximum period for benefits is nine and one-half years, or 500 weeks.

 Talk to a Harrisonburg Workers’ Compensation Lawyer Now

 Employees who are injured at work have the right to file a claim for workers’ compensation.
 However, employers and their insurance companies often deny these claims or pay for less than the full amount of time that benefits are needed.

-If you have been injured at work and need to file a claim, speak to our Harrisonburg workers’ compensation lawyers at Marks & Harrison first.
+If you have been injured at work and need to file a claim, speak to our Harrisonburg, Virginia workers’ compensation lawyers at Marks & Harrison first.
 We will advise you on your claim and give you the best chance of securing the benefits you need.
-Call us today or contact us online to arrange a free consultation with one of our attorneys.
+Don’t suffer under mounting medical bills and lost wages.
+Call us today or contact us online via our firm website to arrange a free consultation with one of our Harrisonburg, VA attorneys.